 There is a secondary consideration for dead code in languages that permit overloading of functions and other constructs that use complex name resolution strategies.
 The developer may believe that some code is not going to be used (deactivated), but its existence in the program means that it appears in the namespace and may be selected as the best match for some use that was intended to be of an overloading function.
 That is, although the developer believes it is never going to be used, in practice it may be used in preference to the intended function.

 However, it may be the case that, because of some other error, the code is rendered unreachable.
-Therefore, it is essential that any dead code be reviewed and documented.
+Therefore, it is important to understand and document why dead code is present.

 Be aware that some defensive code, such as that created to catch hardware error, may be optimized away by the compiler.
 Use of optimization fences such as volatile accesses (consult language and compiler manuals) may help.